 Snorkeled off of Laughing Bird Caye.
 Swam with mantas, turtles, and barracudas.

-Our base of stay was outside of Placencia. almost 4 years ago
+Our base of stay was outside of Placencia. about 5 years ago